Zacoolos/Neural-Network/README.md

 # Neural-Network
-Basic Neural Network made to learn all the important concepts that allow for lines of code to act like a real human brain and even make mistakes!!!
+Basic Neural Network made to learn all the important concepts that allow for lines of code act like they are thinking.